Cloud-CV/diverse-beam-search/README.md

 We use RabbitMQ to queue the submitted jobs.
 Also, we use Redis as backend for realtime communication using websockets.

-All the instructions for setting Grad-CAM from scratch can be found  [here](https://github.com/Cloud-CV/diverse-beam-search/blob/master/INSTALLATION.md)
+All the instructions for setting diverse beam search from scratch can be found  [here](https://github.com/Cloud-CV/diverse-beam-search/blob/master/INSTALLATION.md)

-Note: For best results, its recommended to run the Grad-CAM demo on GPU enabled machines.

 ## Interested in Contributing?